Open Accessibility Menu

 In-Lab Sleep Study (Polysomnogram)

-A Polysomnogram (PSG) is an in-lab overnight sleep study in which patient is instructed to spend the night in the sleep disorders center where our technologist will apply sensors and monitor bodily functions during sleep.
+A polysomnogram is an in-lab, overnight sleep study in which the patient is instructed to spend the night in the sleep disorders center where our technologist will apply sensors and monitor bodily functions during sleep.

-The health care providers usually order this test for patients with symptoms of sleep disorders which include but are not limited to: snoring, sleep apnea, insomnia, excessive daytime sleepiness and restless legs.
+The healthcare providers usually order this test for patients with symptoms of sleep disorders that include (but are not limited to) snoring, sleep apnea, insomnia, excessive daytime sleepiness and restless legs.

 What to Bring

-• A completely filled-out Sleep Questionnaire that our sleep center mailed to you.
+• A completely filled-out Sleep Questionnaire from our sleep disorders center (if provided).

 How to Prepare

-• Please bring comfortable clothing to sleep in.
-T-Shirt and pajama bottoms are acceptable.
+• Please bring comfortable clothing to wear while sleeping.
+A T-shirt and pajama bottoms are acceptable.

-• Please shampoo and dry your hair prior to your arrival.
-Be sure your hair is free of any oil, excessive sprays or other hair products.
-Gentlemen should come clean-shaven, unless you normally wear a beard.
+• Please shampoo and dry your hair before your arrival.
+Please ensure that your hair is free of any oil, excessive sprays or other hair products.
+Men should be clean-shaven when they arrive for the appointment, unless they wear a beard.

 • If possible, avoid taking any naps during the day of your sleep study.

-• Do no use any caffeine-containing products (i.e. coffee, tea, cocoa, chocolate) after 12 noon on the day of your sleep study.
-(Decaffeinated products do contain small amounts of caffeine.)
+• Do not use any caffeine-containing products (e.g., coffee, tea, cocoa and chocolate) after 12 noon on the day of your sleep study.
+(Decaffeinated products do contain small amounts of caffeine, so please avoid them, too.)

-• Please inform the sleep lab if you wear a hair weave or hair piece.
-Do not wear a quick weave sewn-in hair net or a glued-on toupee.
+• Please inform the sleep center staff if you wear a hair weave or hairpiece.
+Please do not wear a quick weave sewn-in hair net or a glued-on hairpiece at your sleep study appointment.

 • Cell phone and electronic devices will need to be silenced or turned off and put away once the study is started.